SUPERSEDED HEARING AID

 The idea is that you can take the reins and control your hearing aids.
 Or choose to relax and let Evoke take over, for a more carefree lifestyle and bespoke listening experience - an ideal option for an active lifestyle, within a fast-paced world.

 Using the SoundSense technology your hearing aids will develop a deeper understanding of your lifestyle, as you personalise your hearing situations.
-Here at Hearing Aid UK HQ, we were impressed with the smartness of Evoke and the fact that it learns every day.
+We are impressed with the smartness of Evoke and the fact that it learns every day.
 So, today’s experience will be even better tomorrow.

 You can also take control and teach Evoke how you want to hear sound with two sound profiles, in the Sound Sense Learn feature.
 So, you can listen to music your way, as many times as you wish.